There is a variety of possible belt loops that can

 Folded Loop

-This is the most common loop type, where the loop is made from
+This is the most common loop type, where the loop is

-the knife.
+with the knife.
 The stitching always runs inside a recessed stitching

 groove inside the sheath, so contact will be minimal, but still

 present.
-But this is a classic, time-proven design that works best
+But this is a classic, time-proven design that works best on

-to make low-ride sheaths.
+low-ride sheaths.

 |